hyperledgendary/contract-as-a-service/README.md

 - Deployment of the actual chaincode
 - Testing it!

+And using TLS between the peer and chaincode. [please note that this isn't yet working in this example]

-## Prereqs
+## Setup

-Access to IBP, and free K8S Cluster created.
-Will last 28 days, but is perfectly sufficient for this.
-You should also install the Blockchain Platform into the cluster.
+This tutorial will assume that you have installed IBP, with a free K8S Cluster created.
+The free cluser will last 28 days, but is perfectly sufficient for this.
+You can, of course, use another K8S environment if you have IBP installed there.

 ### Suitable Python environment
 Ansible is a main feature of this setup, and as Ansible is written in Python getting a Python environment is essential.
 Experience has shown getting python setup can be time consuming and awkward.
 The easiest way that I've found to do this succesfully - and most importantly *repeatdly succesful* is using pipenv